 Lower Impact exercise compared to running

 The primary difference between running and rucking (or walking in general) is that while rucking, at least one foot is in contact with the ground at all times.
 This leads to a continuous shifting of the bodyweight forward, in rucking.
-On the other hand, in running the body is repeatedly launching and landing in a cycle of where the body is briefly airborne before landing on a single foot and the pounding pressure of “landing” is transferred up through the knee.
+On the other hand, in running the body is repeatedly launching and landing in a cycle where the body is briefly airborne before landing on a single foot and the pounding pressure of “landing” is transferred up through the single knee.

 Getting Outside Is Healthy: Sunlight, Fresh Air, Lowered Heart Disease Risk

 Just getting outside is a benefit that shouldn’t be underestimated.
 According to the American Heart Association, just getting into nature and breathing fresh air, enjoying the pleasure of a greenspace has been associated with a much lower risk of heart attack and cardiovascular disease.
-Pair this with the aerobic exercise of rucking and the positive hormone boost that comes from aerobic exercise and you have some clear life and health improving benefits.
+Pair this with the aerobic exercise of rucking and the positive hormone boost that comes from aerobic exercise and you have some clear life and health-improving benefits.

 Easy and Natural